dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Self-hosting-snowplow-js.md

 ### 2. Upload the JavaScript

-You want to upload the **minified** version of the SnowPlow JavaScript, which is called `sp.js`.
-You can obtain the latest version of the Javascript from the [[hosted assets]] section or review the [SnowPlow Github repo](https://github.com/snowplow/snowplow).
+You want to upload the **minified** version of the Snowplow JavaScript, which is called `sp.js`.
+You can obtain the latest version of the Javascript from the [[hosted assets]] section or review the [Snowplow Github repo](https://github.com/snowplow/snowplow).

 Now you're ready to upload the JavaScript file into S3.
 Within the S3 pane, hit **Upload** and browse to your file: